rhalkyard/bbc-multirom/pld/README.md

 CUPL source suitable for WinCUPL can be found in the `cupl/` subdirectory

-WinCUPL can be [downloaded](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) free from Atmel, but is available only for Windows, and the GUI does not work on anything newer than Windows XP.
+WinCUPL can be [downloaded](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) free from Atmel, but is available only for Windows, and the GUI is broken on anything newer than Windows XP.

 [cupl/build.bat](cupl/build.bat) builds the source using WinCUPL's command-line compiler, which does still work on modern systems.